victorcocuz/FSDN-Farm-Shop/README.md

 ## Requirements
-Models will include at least…
+-Models will include at least…
-	Two classes with primary keys at at least two attributes each [Optional but encouraged] One-to-many or many-to-many relationships between classes Endpoints will include at least…
+--Two classes with primary keys at least two attributes each --[Optional but encouraged] One-to-many or many-to-many relationships between classes -Endpoints will include at least…
-	Two GET requests
+--Two GET requests
-	One POST request
+--One POST request
-	One PATCH request
+--One PATCH request
-	One DELETE request
+--One DELETE request
-Roles will include at least…
+-Roles will include at least…
-	Two roles with different permissions
+--Two roles with different permissions
-	Permissions specified for all endpoints
+--Permissions specified for all endpoints
-Tests will include at least…
+-Tests will include at least…
-	One test for success behavior of each endpoint
+--One test for success behavior of each endpoint
-	One test for error behavior of each endpoint
+--One test for error behavior of each endpoint
-	At least two tests of RBAC for each role
+--At least two tests of RBAC for each role

 ## Installation Instructions